wbrickner/disc-dist/README.md

 # DiscDist (Discrete Distribution)

-DiskDist accepts an array of numbers, and returns a random index from that array, with a probability distribution which matches the elements in the array.
+DiscDist accepts an array of numbers, and returns a random index from that array, with a probability distribution which matches the elements in the array.
-**DiskDist is highly performant (when used correctly).**
+**DiscDist is highly performant (when used correctly).**

 For example: